The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Introduction

 \subsection{Related Work}

-There are other works dealing with non-source and non-channel models such as~\cite{Khisti_isit08, Prabhakaran08}, where users observe a DMMS and they can also transmit information via a wiretap channel.
+There are other investigations that consider non-source, non-channel models.
+For example, in~\cite{Khisti_isit08, Prabhakaran08} users observe a DMMS and can also transmit information via a wiretap channel.
 However, no public discussion is allowed.
-The key generation scheme is based on the observation that the public message, which assists in generating the key, can be transmitted via the DMBC confidentially, resulting a higher secret key rate.
-In~\cite{csiszar2000, CsiszarN04, CsiszarN08}, public discussion is allowed and there may also be a helper but unlike our work, the sender does not also receive a sequence as part of the channel output.
-The sender's ability to use her channel output and her source of private randomness to generate a secret key is one of the crucial components in our model.
+The key generation scheme used is based on the observation that a public message can be transmitted via the DMBC confidentially, resulting in a higher secret key rate.
+In~\cite{csiszar2000, CsiszarN04, CsiszarN08}, public discussion is allowed and there may also be a helper.
+However, unlike our work, the sender does not also receive a sequence as part of the channel output.
+The sender's ability to use both her channel output and her source of private randomness to generate the secret key is a crucial aspects of our model.

-The authors in~\cite{ChenVinck06, Liu07, Chia10, Khisti_isit09, Khisti11} considered the setting where a wiretap channel is influenced by a random state that is known at the sender (and possibly the receiver) and thus can be treated as a correlated source.
-In \cite{ChenVinck06, Liu07}, the sender transmits a confidential message and the random state known noncausally is exploited in the coding scheme to confuse the eavesdropper.
+The authors in~\cite{ChenVinck06, Liu07, Chia10, Khisti_isit09, Khisti11} considered the setting where a wiretap channel is influenced by a random state that is known by the sender (and possibly by the receiver) and thus can be treated as a correlated source.
+In \cite{ChenVinck06, Liu07}, the sender transmits a confidential message and the random, noncausally known, state is exploited to confuse the eavesdropper.
 The lower bound is proved using a combination of Gel'fand-Pinsker coding and wiretap channel coding.
-A similar problem but with causal state information was studied in \cite{Chia10} and the coding scheme involves block Markov coding, Shannon strategy and wiretap coding.
-In~\cite{Khisti_isit09, Khisti11}, the goal was to generate a secret key when the encoder (and/or decoders) have noncausal state information.
-The authors presented a single-letter expression of the secret key capacity.
-The resulting key rate consists of two parts; the first is attributed to the rate of the confidential message using wiretap channel coding while treating the state sequence as a time-sharing sequence (multiplexing), while the second key, independent of the first one, is produced by exploiting the common knowledge of the state at the sender and the legitimate receiver.
+A similar problem but with causal state information is studied in \cite{Chia10} and the coding scheme involves block Markov coding, Shannon strategies, and wiretap coding.
+In~\cite{Khisti_isit09, Khisti11}, the goal is to generate a secret key when the encoder (and/or decoders) have noncausal state information.
+The authors present a single-letter expression for the secret key capacity.
+The key rate consists of two parts.
+The first can be attributed to the rate of the confidential message sent using wiretap channel coding where the state sequence is treated as a time-sharing sequence, while a second key, independent of the first, is produced by exploiting the common knowledge of the state at the sender and the legitimate receiver.